 When you open HoneyBook right after working in Tave, it’s like a sigh of relief.
-Its clean interface and just enough features are packed into a simple yet comprehensive system that looks like this:
+Its clean interface and just enough features are packed into a simple yet comprehensive system.

 HoneyBook focuses on presenting five elements at the front: projects, calendar, templates, resources, and bookkeeping.
-But you can also reach your specific projects (accessed in a pipeline view), your added contacts, and all tools HoneyBook offers divided into five categories, using the top menu.
+But you can also reach your specific projects (in a pipeline view), your added contacts, and all tools HoneyBook offers divided into five categories, using the top menu.

 All in all, it’s definitely much more user-friendly and modern.